“I don't pretend we have all the answers. But the questions are certainly worth thinking about.” Arthur C. Clarke

 “A prudent question is one half of wisdom.”
 Francis Bacon

-In simple terms, sustainability is about one of two things; doing the same things very differently or doing very different things.
+In simple terms, achieving sustainability is about doing the same things differently or doing different things.

-Maintaining our status quo commits us to a collision course with the very real limits to possibility on this wonderful though populous planet.
-To follow a path to sustainability we need to ask and then answer some fundamental questions of economics, finance and business.
-Not just “can we do business with less impact?” but “how do we connect our ambition and purpose with delivering a flourishing future?”
+Maintaining our status quo places us on a path to global catastrophe.
+To become more sustainable we need to ask and then answer some fundamental questions about economics, finance and business.
+Instead of asking ‘can we do business with less impact?’ we need to ask, 'how do we connect our business ambition and purpose with delivering a flourishing future?'

-Whether we want to focus on our role in achieving the SDGs, or simply on the long-term success of our organisations in a fast changing world, we need to ask ourselves some or all of the following questions:
+Whether we want to focus on our role in achieving the SDGs, or simply on long-term organisational success in a rapidly changing world, we need to ask ourselves the following questions:

-- Why do our systems of value and production function the way they do and must they always do the same?
+- Why do our systems of value and production function the way they do?
+Must they always do the same?

-- As organisations, can we develop a clear purpose that engages not only in profit but also in delivering social and environmental value?
+- As organisations, can we develop a clear purpose that aims not only in profit, but also for social and environmental value?

-- Are our business models fit to deal with the challenges of the future?
+- Are our business models fit for the challenges of the future?

 - Must profit for one always mean loss for another?

-- How do we move to positive-sum enterprise, where meeting our own needs delivers those of other too?
+- How do we transition towards positive-sum enterprise, in which meeting our own needs delivers on those of others too?

-Changing the rules of the game such that capitalism seeks to deliver sustainability wouldn’t affect the range of possible outcomes and types of choices within the game.
-Indeed, it would guarantee that we all had more chance to play for longer, and indeed might guarantee that more of us might ‘win’.
+Changing the rules of the game so that capitalism aims to deliver not only profit, but also sustainability, wouldn’t impact the range of possible outcomes and choices within the game.
+Indeed, it would guarantee that we all had a chance to play for longer, and that more of us might win.